Mauritania entry requirements for Israel passport holders

 Frequently asked questions

-The visa on arrival is typically valid for 30 days.
+The eVisa is typically valid for 30 days from the date of entry.
 It can be extended once at the immigration office in Nouakchott for an additional 30 days (fee applies).
+Go to the Direction Générale de la Sûreté Nationale on Avenue Gamal Abdel Nasser before your current visa expires.

 Mauritania requires a yellow fever vaccination certificate if you are arriving from a country with yellow fever risk.
 If you're traveling directly from Israel, you don't need it.
 But if you've been in any African country recently, get the shot and carry the certificate.